Tired of the 9-to-5 grind and wishing you had more time for your family?

 Your Eyes Deserve Just as Much Attention as Your Chains

 Every artist has a different setup, so the right solution depends on what kind of welder you use and how mobile your business is.
-If you use a Sunstone Engineering welder, you’ll get the best results with one of their compatible auto-darkening lenses or the handheld Eclips.
+If you use a Sunstone Engineering welder, you’ll get the best results with one of their compatible auto-darkening lenses, a handheld Eclips, or the PJ Scope.
 If you use the Helix, Pepetools has its own ADL system that’s designed to sync with their machine.
 If you’re still using a basic or unbranded welder, standalone eye protection like 5 IR lens safety glasses or a creative solution like a magnification app can give you a safer start until you upgrade.

 Protecting your eyes involves so much more than your comfort in the moment.
 It ensures your long-term ability to do precise work and build a sustainable permanent jewelry business.
 As your business grows, so should your safety practices.
 Keep testing what works best for you, and don’t treat eye protection like an afterthought.
 It’s part of what sets professionals apart.